Cyclohexanone oxime: Preparation

-Alternatively, another industrial route involves the reaction of cyclohexane with nitrosyl chloride, which is a free radical reaction.
+Alternatively, another industrial route involves the reaction of cyclohexane with nitrosyl chloride, which is a free-radical reaction.
 This method is advantageous as cyclohexane is much cheaper than cyclohexanone.

 Reactions

-The most famous and commercially important reaction of cyclohexanone oxime is Beckmann rearrangement yielding ε-caprolactam:
+The most famous and commercially important reaction of cyclohexanone oxime is Beckmann rearrangement yielding ε-caprolactam, which is used to produce Nylon 6:

 This reaction is catalyzed by sulfuric acid, but industrial scale reactions use solid acids.

 Typical of oximes, the compound can be reduced by sodium amalgam to produce cyclohexylamine.
 It can also be hydrolyzed with acetic acid to give back cyclohexanone.